"Finding Fox Chase was a Godsend."‐John St. Omer

 In April 2007, my symptoms were back, so I returned to the same hospital.
 The doctors asked me whether I followed up with an oncologist after my initial surgery.
 No one at my local hospital ever told me I had cancer, so I was confused and shocked by this news.

-As the father of four sons with a 16-year span and the general manager of a major hotel, I know how to manage chaos.
+As the father of four sons with a 16-year span and the general manager of a major hotel at the time, I knew how to manage chaos.
 But managing cancer, especially when I didn’t know I had it, was another story altogether.
 I learned that I had a gastrointestinal stromal tumor, otherwise known as GIST, a relatively uncommon type of sarcoma for which close follow-up would be warranted.
 I gathered that it would have been prudent to see an oncologist, especially now that my cancer had recurred.
-My doctors recommended Fox Chase Cancer Center for their expertise in treating sarcomas.

 “Finding Fox Chase was a Godsend”

 When I went in to see the doctor, he made me feel like I was his only patient.
 My surgeon didn’t sugarcoat anything for me.
 He was honest and direct, which I needed.
-After complete removal of the GIST recurrence, I was introduced to Dr. Margaret von Mehren, chief of the Division of Sarcoma Medical Oncology at Fox Chase.
+After complete removal of the GIST recurrence, I was introduced to Dr. Margaret von Mehren, Chief of the Division of Sarcoma Medical Oncology at Fox Chase.
 She started me on an oral chemotherapy known as Gleevec.
 Also known by its generic name, imatinib, it is the gold standard in helping prevent future recurrences of GIST.

 An Excellent Experience